‘Vikings’ Season 4, Episode 19: Historically, Who Is King Harald Finehair And Is He A Threat To Kattegat?

 According to the Viking sagas, a man called Harald Finehair did exist, although he went by the name, Harald Fairhair.
 He is likely the same character seen in Vikings, regardless of the name difference, though, as Harald Fairhair also wanted to become the king of all Norway thanks to the insistence of a woman.
 However, in the sagas, this woman’s name was Gyda, the daughter of Eirik, king of Hordaland, and she rejected Harald’s marriage proposal until he could unify all of Norway.
 Harald is supposed to have succeeded in unification and then ruled over Norway during 850 – 932.

-The Saga of Harald Fairhair in appears in the historical text called the Heimskringla, or the Chronicle of the Kings of Norway.
-It was written in Iceland by Snorri Sturluson around 1230, some three hundred years after his supposed reign.
+The Saga of Harald Fairhair appears in the historical text called the Heimskringla, or the Chronicle of the Kings of Norway.
+It was written in Iceland by Snorri Sturluson around 1230 CE, some 300 years after his supposed reign.
 However, there are earlier sources that also speak of Harald Finehair.
 Two earlier fragmented skaldic poems, Hrafnsmal and Glymdrapa, also tell of Harald Fairhair.
-However, the earlier recorded source found about Harald, the king of all Norway was recorded in the Islendingabok, an Icelandic source that was recorded by the Icelandic priest, Ari Thorgilsson, sometime prior to his death in 1148.
-This still places the story of Harald Fairhair as being recorded two hundred years after the actual events.
+However, the earlier recorded source found about Harald, the king of all Norway, was found in the Islendingabok, an Icelandic source that was recorded by the Icelandic priest, Ari Thorgilsson, sometime prior to his death in 1148.
+This still places the story of Harald Fairhair as being recorded 200 years after the actual events.

-If these events are the inspiration for History Channel’s Vikings, could it be possible Harald Finehair could take over Kattegat from as early as Episode 19 of Season 4?
+If these events are the inspiration for History Channel’s Vikings, could it be possible that Harald Finehair could take over Kattegat from as early as Episode 19 of Season 4?
 Where is the TV show currently, time-wise, in the Viking Era?

 Harald Fairhair ruled Norway from 850.
 Currently, Vikings Season 4 has seen the formation of the Great Heathen Army in Episode 17 and their attack on Northumbria in Episode 18.
 This means a date can be placed as to where the show is on the Viking Era timeline since the Great Heathen Army’s attack on England has been proven not only by historical texts such as the Anglo Saxon Chronicle recording this event, but thanks to archaeological evidence found in a mass grave in Repton, England, and digitally recorded via BBC‘s dig reports.
 According to the Anglo Saxon Chronicle, the Great Heathen Army wintered at Repton in 873, which is confirmed by archaeology.
 While the TV show is not yet at this point, it is likely the year is somewhere around 865 when the Anglo Saxon Chronicle first recorded evidence of the Great Heathen Army.